Seagull-Project-PHP-Framework/seagullframework-website/docs/Tutorials/HelloWorld.md

 	|   |   |-- [classes]
 	|   |   |-- [data]
 	|   |   `-- [templates]
 The first file we are going to create is a class that will _manage_ the HelloWorld request, so let's call it _HelloWorldMgr.php_.
 In fact, all functionality which groups together a number of similar actions that display/modify data of a given type, occurs in classes called Managers.
-For example, if you want to create the functionality to add, edit and delete FAQs, the code will be managed in a file called FaqMgr.php, with _Mgr_ being the standard shorthand for _Manager_.
+For example, if you want to create the functionality to add, edit and delete FAQs, the code will be managed in a file called `FaqMgr.php`, with _Mgr_ being the standard shorthand for _Manager_.
 If this sounds to you like a Controller, you're absolutely right, and at some point in the near future managers may be renamed to controllers.

-Create the file HelloWorldMgr.php in the classes folder, and in it create a class definition for HelloWorldMgr, extending SGL\_Manager
+Create the file HelloWorldMgr.php in the classes folder, and in it create a class definition for `HelloWorldMgr`, extending `SGL_Manager`

 	<?php
 	class HelloWorldMgr extends SGL_Manager